isb-cgc/readthedocs/docs/source/sections/ControlledAccessVCF.rst

 SQL Query Examples
 ===================

-Here are examples on how to leverage data wrangling using SQL queries on the Google Cloud Console.
-In addition to example queries we add a list of snippets which emulates the commands from VCFTools.
+Here are examples on how to leverage SQL queries on the Google Cloud Console to analyze the data in our tables.
+In addition to example queries we added a list of snippets which emulates the commands from VCFTools.